 Extremes aside, there is often a limited range within which most forces act physically.
 In order to remain healthy and viable, they must maintain a certain degree of (dynamic) balance within the form of a settlement.
-FURTHER READING (full citations found in reference list):

 - Constantino Doxiadis Ekistics: An Introduction to the Science of Human Settlements - Emily Talen City Rules: How Regulations Affect Urban Form - Eran Ben-Joseph The Code of the City: Standards and the Hidden Language of Place-Making - Donald L. Elliott A Better Way to Zone: Ten Principles to Create More Livable Cities